'This is just another nail in the coffin, my business was already struggling,' says Belfast subpostmaster

-A petition against the removal of DVLA services from Northern Ireland Post Offices has reach nearly 7,000 signatures online
+Petition against the removal of DVLA services from Northern Ireland Post Offices now reaches over 7,000 signatures online

 and live on Freeview channel 276

-In a shock move, earlier this year, the government announced its decision to remove all DVLA services from March 31 2024, something that will impact millions customers, including thousands in Northern Ireland.
+From March 3 2024, DVLA services have not been extended at Post Offices in the UK, something that will impact six million customers, including thousands in Northern Ireland.

 In Northern Ireland, there are up to 500 PO branches with approximately over 40,000 DVLA transactions at post office counters per month.
 Total customer numbers per month are estimated to be around 350,000 - 400,000.